Nicklas-Holmqvist/dantes-todo/README.md

 ## Install

-Open an empty folder in VSC and then run in the terminal: git clone https://github.com/Nicklas-Holmqvist/homework-todo.git.
+Open an empty folder in VSC and then run in the terminal: "git clone https://github.com/Nicklas-Holmqvist/homework-todo.git ./" .

 If you already have the folder, just open it in VSC